 3. Consider a security deposit

-Many reputable cell phone carriers will offer plans without running a credit check if you pay a security deposit.
+Many reputable carriers will offer cell phone plans without a credit check if you pay a security deposit.
 In other words, you’ll pay for the service up-front instead of at the end of a billing cycle, which means there’s no risk to the carrier.

 However, your credit may be checked to determine how much of a deposit you need to put down.
 Security deposit amounts vary from carrier to carrier.